Alexander Grigoriev (artist): Early life

 Grigoriev was born on May 28, 1891, in the village of Petnury, Kozmodemyansk, to a family of rural intellectuals.
 His father was a teacher from a peasant background who, realizing the importance of education, enabled his son to continue his primary education in the provincial Kazan.
 At first, it was a teachers' seminary.
 From an early age, Alexander Grigoriev began to show great interest in visual arts.
 This was the period of the formation of the national fine arts.
 Art education was quite rare among Mari painters; Grigoriev was one of the first artists from Mari to receive a visual arts education.

 Alexander, who discovered a great craving for painting, was attracted by art, and not a teacher's path.
 Therefore, he entered at the Kazan Art School (1910 - 1915), the major place of education and artistic culture of the Volga-Vyatka Territory.
 He studied under the guidance of his teachers, P.P.
 Benkov and the famous artist Nicolai Fechin.
 During this period, Alexander participated in a first exhibition in 1914.

 Grigoriev received further art education at the Moscow School of Painting, Sculpture and Architecture (1915-1917).
-Over that time, the future artist studies in the workshops of famous artists including Ilya Mashkov, Konstantin Korovin, Abram Arkhipov and Vasily Meshkova.
-Strong ties will more than once unite the artist with his teachers: Grigoriev, later occupying leading positions in Moscow, will always be ready to help and support the old artistic intelligentsia.
+Over that time, the future artist studies in the workshops of famous artists including Ilya Mashkov, Konstantin Korovin, Abram Arkhipov, and Vasily Meshkova.
+Strong ties will more than once unite the artist with his teachers: Grigoriev, later occupying leading positions in Moscow, Grigoriev was capable of supporting the old artistic intelligentsia to better their work.